casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 ## Merkle_Proof {#merkle-proof}

-A merkle proof is a construction created using a merkle trie that allows verification of the associated hashes.
+A Merkle proof is a construction created using a Merkle trie that allows verification of the associated hashes.

 ## MessageChecksum {#messagechecksum}